Miami & West Palm Beach

 Trump National Doral Miami

-Best for groups anchoring on the Blue Monster and multiple Doral courses
+Best for anchoring on Doral

 The resort that started as Doral in 1962 now has four championship courses (Blue Monster, Red Tiger, Golden Palm, Silver Fox) on one property.
 Staying here eliminates logistics: you wake up, grab breakfast at Champions Bar and Grill or BLT Prime, and walk to the first tee.
 The Blue Monster is the anchor ($566-$695), and the Red Tiger and Golden Palm at $295 each round out a four-round trip without leaving the property.
 Room rates start around $400/night for a deluxe room.
 The resort is 8 miles from Miami International Airport.